 Let’s link up the table-of-contents entry “Part 1: Thesis” with its subhead.
 To do that, we’ll start with the subhead itself.

 Step 2.
-Locate the end point of the jump in HTML view
+Locate the end point of the jump in Text view

-At the top of your WordPress post box, there are two tabs, labeled Visual and HTML.
+At the top of your WordPress post box, there are two tabs, labeled Visual and Text.
 Most of us do our writing entirely in Visual view, which is fine for most purposes.
 This is one of the few times you’ll need to take a peek into the HTML code of your page, shown in the Text view.

 <h3>Part 1: Thesis</h3>